Unbased rational homotopy theory: a Lie algebra approach: Notation and conventions

-Although some of the Lie algebras in this paper will not necessarily be complexes (namely the curved Lie algebras), they resemble them and possess an odd derivation often referred to as the differential.
+Although many of the Lie algebras in this paper (namely the curved Lie algebras) will not necessarily be complexes, they resemble them and possess an odd derivation often referred to (abusively) as the differential.
 In the homological grading, the derivation possessed by a curved Lie algebra has degree $-1$.
 Given any homogeneous element, $x$, of some given graded algebra its degree is denoted by $|x|$.
 Therefore, in the homological setting a Maurer-Cartan element is of degree $-1$ and the curvature element is of degree $-2$.
-Given a homologically graded space, $V$, define the suspension, $\Sigma V$, to be the homologically graded space using the convention $(\Sigma V)_i =V_{i-1}$.
-In the cohomological setting the suspension is defined by $(\Sigma V)^i =V^{i+1}$.
-When dealing with objects that are endowed with a topology (such as those that are pseudo-compact) taking the dual will be understood to mean taking the topological dual.
-In more detail, this is the functor that takes an object to the set of continuous morphisms from it to the ground field.
-Therefore, within this paper it will always be the case that $V^{**}\cong V$.
-Applying the functor of linear discrete (or topological) duality takes homologically graded spaces to cohomologically graded ones, and vice versa---more precisely, denoting the dual by an asterisk, it can be seen that $(V_i)^*=(V^*)^{i}$.
-Note, a homologically graded space can be made into a cohomologically graded one (and vice versa), by setting $V_i=V^{-i}$.
-Moreover, $\Sigma V^*$ will be used to denote $\Sigma (V^*)$, and with this notation there exists an isomorphism $(\Sigma V )^*\cong \Sigma^{-1} V^*$.